Emmanuel Akuoko: Burgan SC

-On 5 August 2019 Akuoko joined Kuwaiti team Burgan SC.
-He joined defender former Aduana Stars teammate Bright Adjei who also signed for the Club days ago.
+On 5 August 2019, Akuoko joined Kuwaiti team Burgan.
+He joined defender former Aduana Stars teammate Bright Adjei who also signed for the club days ago.

 Return to Aduana Stars

 Akuoko's move to Burgas SC took a snag and he returned to his former club Aduana Stars in December 2019.
 In May 2020, at the age of 37 years, he mentioned in an interview that he was not ready to hang his boots rather he had 5–6 years more on his playing career and ruled out retirement from football after 2025.

 International career

 Akuoko received call-ups to the Ghana A' national football team, the Local Black Stars team in 2011 and 2015.

 Style of play

-Akuoko maoinly plays as a central defender but has the ability to play across the back four and as a defensive midfielder.
+Akuoko mainly plays as a central defender but has the ability to play across the back four and as a defensive midfielder.

 Personal life

 In 2020, Akuoko revealed his dream of becoming a professional football agent after retiring from playing football.
 He put up a five a five bedroom house in Kumasi, the capital town of the Ashanti Region through the help of the club's bank roller Omanhene of Dormaa Osaagyefo Oseadeeyo Nana Agyeman Badu II.